jennego/cowichan-dressage-site/README.md

 - Gatsby/React
 - Material UI (v4) and Material Icons
 - Formik
+- Yup for form validation (using lazy for dynamic validation...and because I never figured out how to combine yup.object and yup.lazy)
 - Big Calendar
 - Date-Fns
 - Datebook (for ics/google cal generation)